CoDe-Neuro/academic-code-neuro/content/authors/ryan-stanyard/_index.md

 ---
-title: Ryan Stanyard
+title: Dr. Ryan Stanyard
-role: PhD Student
+role: PhD Student (2020-2025)
 avatar_filename: ryan.jpg
 superuser: false
+bio:
 interests:
-- Originally trained in Neuroscience and Psychology (BSc, Keele), I then specialised in Neuroimaging (MSc, MRes, KCL).
-My PhD examines the origin of functional connectivity across the lifespan, with a particular focus on what can we learn about excitatory/inhibitory balance from EEG aperiodic exponent.
+- Ryan's PhD focused on examining _The emergence of functional connectivity and the role of excitation-inhibition balance in the developing human brain_.
+Currently working as a Research Associate at Keele University.

 social:
 - icon: envelope